 In 1969 I was a typical 16 year old of the era.
 Tall, skinny, waist-length straight hair, I wanted to be flamboyant and shocking.
 My boyfriend was in Viet Nam.
 His brother Chuck was my best friend.
 Chuck and I wanted to join in a Viet Nam Memorial Day Protest Rally that was taking place in a neighboring city.
 I thought I was so clever as I worked diligently making the protest sign that I would carry that said “Fighting for Peace is Like F*cking for Virginity.”

 I loved my father.
 A decorated Veteran of World War II and Manager of the Veteran’s Administration, he was a quiet and compassionate man.
 When I think of him, I remember how he smelled, his tender hugs, how handsome he was, his gentle smile.
 My mother always said he was never the same after he came back from the War, but that meant nothing to a sassy young girl at the height of Viet Nam.
-The reality was, at 16 I had no idea about the unique parts that made up the man that was my father.
+The reality was, at 16 I did not understand the unique parts that made up the man that was my father.

 Thrilled with my wit and the shock value of my finished product, I proudly took my sign in to show my father and Chuck.
 Stupefied, my father stood up and removed it from my hand.